tyabbi/drs-project/docs/beginner/unlocking.md

 Upon accessing EXTRA STAGE, a new EXTRA STAGE folder becomes available.
 This folder contains songs exclusive to EXTRA STAGE.
 Clearing an exclusive song makes it purchasable for play outside of EXTRA STAGE.

 ## Limited Time Events
 Some songs are only available to unlock from different limited time events.
+This guide will cover the recurring/relevant events since most of the events only happened once.
+On top of that, a good amount of the event only songs are now accessible as regular Star Unlocks.

-A full list of event songs can be found here.
+A full list of events in detail can be found here.

 ### Events (SPARK FESTIVAL, GYM, etc.)
+During specific events, multiple songs can be unlocked during the duration of the event.
+The requirements to progress are slightly different for each event, but most events require a decent amount of play time to fully complete.

 For more details and full song lists from the notable events go to the following link:
 - SPARK FESTIVAL